KainNhantumbo/sales-app/README.md

 So, while learning something new, I wanted to embrace the adventure of creating this project.

-I wanted to create an app similar to shopify but small in size, keeping the concept of creating a platform where users can create their virtual stores in one place, without worrying of infrastructure management by the user.
+I wanted to create an app similar to shopify but small in size, keeping the concept of creating a platform where users can create their virtual stores in one place, without worrying about the infrastructure management, layout customization or anything else.

-You can find the API source code [here](https://github.com/KainNhantumbo/sales-api).
+You can find the API source code [here](https://github.com/KainNhantumbo/sales-api) to learn more about the features implementation on the backend.

 **Access this app live at: [https://rubymart-demo.vercel.app](https://rubymart-demo.vercel.app)**

 ## 📷 **Here are some screenshots:**

 ![](./src/assets/1.png?raw=true)
 ![](./src/assets/2.png?raw=true)
 ![](./src/assets/3.png?raw=true)
 ![](./src/assets/4.png?raw=true)
 ![](./src/assets/5.png?raw=true)

 ## 🌠 Project status